steveseguin/live-fact-checker/README.md

 ## Privacy & Data

-- All processing happens in your browser
+- All processing happens in your browser, except for any text-data sent to remote AI services for processing
 - Your API key is stored only in your browser's local storage
 - Video and audio are not uploaded anywhere (only transcribed text is sent to AI APIs)
 - Fact check results are stored in your browser's local storage only